 Manual for Design, Construction, Operation and Maintenance

-WECF´s EWA programme “Empower Women, Benefit for All” in Kyrgyzstan leads to improved livelihood, empowerment of women and income generation for women in rural areas
+WECF's EWA programme “Empower Women, Benefit for All” in rural Kyrgyzstan leads to women empowerment, income generation for women and improved living standards

 WECF’s Position Paper on EEHP, WHO MTR in Haifa 2015